devopsdays/devopsdays-web/content/events/2019-kiev/program/ignite-azure-devops.md

 Speakers = ["mykola-kotsabiuk"]
 +++

-I wold like to give a brief overview about Azure Boards, Azure Repos, Azure Test Plans and Azure Artifacts.
-And explain mode deep about Azure Pipelines.
-What is available in free and paid subscription.
-Also give a demo example how to set up CI/CD and integration with Github and Azure.
+I want to give a brief overview of Azure Boards, Azure Repos, Azure Test Plans and Azure Artifacts.
+And explain mode deep about Azure Pipelines what is available in a free and paid subscription.
+Also, give a demo example of how to set up CI/CD and integration with Github and Azure.